 Fractional CTO leadership fits a specific profile.
 The company is growing, technology matters, but the need does not justify a permanent executive hire.

 You are a non-tech company.
 Your business is built on a service, a product, or an operational model that happens to rely on technology.
 You are not a software company.
 You need someone who can set the technology strategy, manage vendors, oversee your developers, and present to the board.
 You do not need someone sitting in your office 40 hours a week.
+(If you don't have developers in-house yet and the need is mostly external — answering security questionnaires, sitting in on vendor calls, reviewing contracts — the CTO on Tap advisory retainer is often the right rung; fractional is for when there's a team to lead.)

 You are in transition.
 Your CTO just left.
 You are going through a platform migration.
 You acquired a company and need to integrate the technology stacks.
 You are preparing for a funding round and need credible technical leadership for due diligence.
 These are high-stakes situations with a defined time horizon.
 A fractional CTO brings experienced leadership without the 6-month delay of a permanent hire.